k2view-academy/K2View-Academy/articles/19_Broadway/20_broadway_flow_linking_actors.md

 ![data inspection](images/99_20_data_inspection_example.PNG)

- To link a Schema to a target Actor do either:
+ To link a Schema to a target Actor, do either:
 - Click the parameter name in the **Data Inspection** and drag the **connection line** to the **input parameter** of the target Actor.
 - Click ![image](images/99_19_dots.PNG) in the right corner of the Actor to open the [Actor's context menu](18_broadway_flow_window.md#actors-context-menu) and select **Link**.
 Populate the **Target Actor**, **Target Parameter**, **Selection Parameter** (source Schema parameter) and **Selection Schema** (parameter name in the source Schema).
 Click **V** to save the changes.